GinjaChris/dnssec_live/README.md

 - unbound DNS server will be running and configured for DNSSEC resolution

 - The server should pick up an IP from dhcp.
 If not, run "dhcpcd" or add a static IP address (I suggest using netctl).
-Or set your DHCP server to always give out the same IP to the MAC address of your new VM.
+Maybe set your DHCP server to always give out the same IP to the MAC address of your new VM.

 - Point your clients to use the new server for DNS.
 You may wish to modify your DHCP server to provide the new IP of your DNS server to your clients.